Latte: Latent Diffusion Transformer for Video Generation: Experiments

 \subsection{Comparison to state-of-the-art}

-Based on the ablation studies in Sec. \ref{ablation_study}, we can obtain the best practices for Transformer-based latent video diffusion models (i.e., model variant 1, uniform frame patch embedding, \textit{S-AdaLN}, and the absolute position embedding approach, image-video joint training). we conduct a comparison with the current state-of-the-art using our proposed Latte under these best practices.

-\textbf{Qualitative results.} Fig. \ref{fig_compare} illustrates the video synthesis results from Latte on UCF101, Taichi-HD, FaceForensics and SkyTimelapse.
+\textbf{Qualitative results.} Fig. \ref{fig_compare} of Appendix illustrates the video synthesis results from Latte on UCF101, Taichi-HD, FaceForensics, and SkyTimelapse.
 Our method consistently delivers realistic, high-resolution video generation results (256x256 pixels) in all scenarios.
 This encompasses capturing the motion of human faces and handling the significant transitions of athletes.
 Notably, our approach excels at synthesizing high-quality videos within the challenging UCF101 dataset, a task where other comparative methods often falter.
-More results can be seen on the \href{https://maxin-cn.github.io/latte_project/}{project website}.
+More visual results are available on the project page.

 \textbf{Quantitative results.} In Tab. \ref{table_comparison_to_state-of-the-arts_fvd}, we provide the quantitative results of Latte and other comparative methods, respectively.
 Our method significantly outperforms the previous works on all datasets, which shows the superiority of our method on video generation.
 In Tab. \ref{tab:is_fid}, we report the FID on FaceForensics and the IS on UCF101 to evaluate video frame quality.
+Here, ``IMG'' means video-image joint training.
 Our method demonstrates outstanding performance with an FID value of 3.87 and an IS value of 73.31, significantly surpassing the capabilities of other methods.